 Genomics England works in close partnership with NHS England in a number of areas including in support of the NHS Genomic Medicine Service (whole genome sequencing service) and also in delivery of NHS embedded research studies including the Newborn Genomes Programme.
 The Partnership is managed through a monthly Partnership Executive Group meeting, jointly chaired by the Genomics England Chief Executive and the NHS England Chief Scientific Officer.
-The Partnership Executive Group reports to the NHS England - Genomics England Partnership Board, which is chaired by the Genomics England Chief England Chief England Chief England Chief England Partnership Board, which is chaired by the Genomics England Chief England Partnership Board, which is chaired by the Genomics England Chief England Chief
+The Partnership Executive Group reports to the NHS England - Genomics England Partnership Board, which is chaired by the Genomics England Chief Executives and the NHS England Partnership Board.